-For frames transmitted by the OCT, the OCT is required to populate the timestamps.
+For frames transmitted by the OCT, the OCT is required to populate the timestamp in the header of the outgoing frame.
 This is in addition to populating the timestamp in the header of the outgoing frame.
 For frames received by the OCT, the OCT is required to populate both time-of-transmit timestamps from the received frame as well as time-of-receipt timestamps measured locally.
 The OCT is required to provide up to an integer number of frames (TS_RECORD_FRAMES) per second to the host via the OCT-Host ethernet interface.
 The OCT is required to transmit MGMT frames at frequency of no less than 1 Hz.
+The timestamps required in the MGMT frame shall be the most recent proceeding MGMT frame transmission.

-Requirement OCT-064: The OCT shall apply a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to create TWTT between SV's via OISL, and SV OCT and GEP with OGT.
+Requirement OCT-072: The OCT shall insert a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to support two-way time transfer (TWTT) between SV's via OISL, and SV OCT and GEP with OGT.

-- The implementation shall reference the applied timestamp to the egress point of the rising edge of the first bit of the modem frame (exiting the aperture). - The implementation shall compensate timestamp (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals.

-• The TS-applies header bit indicates if the TS-applies to current frame (0) or preceding frames (1-7).
+- The transmit timestamp refers to the time, expressed in the host's clock, at which the start of the frame exits the transmit aperture.
+The start of the frame is defined as the beginning of the first symbol period of the frame. - The implementation shall compensate timestamp (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals. - The TS-applies header bit indicates if the timestamp applies to the current frame (0) or preceding frames (1-7).